-Traveling for a birthday, anniversary, or graduation?
+Traveling to Walt Disney World for a birthday, anniversary, or graduation?
 One of the events listed above are a fun way to mark the occasion.

 Maximize short trips

-If you have a short trip and want to maximize your time in the parks (so you can knock out as many attractions as possible!), Early Morning Magic and both After Hours events can help you do just that.
+If you have a short trip and want to maximize your time in the parks (so you can knock out as many attractions as possible!), spending extra for an event like After Hours can help you do just that.

 The smaller crowds (and lower wait times and lines) that are found during these events means you can get a lot of stuff done in a short period of time.

 Think of it in terms of the total number of attractions you’ll be able to ride (and not how many hours you’ll be in the park).